Romantic Paris in Winter

 A new documentary just released (read a review here) retraces their steps, refreshes their legends and restages some of their antics.

-is the name of a . . . → Read More About Hollywood’s Love Affair with Paris: The Beat Hotel
+is the name of a novel by Harold Norse who joined the . . . → Read More About Hollywood’s Love Affair with Paris: The Beat Hotel